Nonprofit 501(c)(3) articles of incorporation sample

 3.02 Public Benefit

-(Nam of the corporation) is designated as a public benefit corporation.
+[Name of the Nonprofit Organization or Corporation] is designated as a public benefit corporation.

 4.01 Non-profit Nature

-(Nam of the corporation) is organized exclusively for charitable and educational purposes including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-No part of the net earnings of (Nam of the corporation) shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the purpose clause hereof.
+[Name of the Nonprofit Organization or Corporation] is organized exclusively for charitable and educational purposes including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+No part of the net earnings of [Name of the Nonprofit Organization or Corporation]shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in the purpose clause hereof.

 Notwithstanding any other provision of this document, the corporation shall not carry on any other activities not permitted to be carried on (a) by any organization exempt from federal income tax under section 501 (c) (3) of the Internal Revenue Code, corresponding section of any future federal tax code, or (b) by an organization, contributions to which are deductible under section 170 (c) (2) of the Internal Revenue Code, or corresponding section of any future federal tax code.

-(Nam of the corporation) is not organized and shall not be operated for the private gain of any person.
+[Name of the Nonprofit Organization or Corporation] is not organized and shall not be operated for the private gain of any person.
 The property of the corporation is irrevocably dedicated to its educational and charitable purposes.
-No part of the directors, receipts, or net earnings of the corporation shall inure to the benefit of, or be distributed to any individual.
+No part of the assets, receipts, or net earnings of the corporation shall inure to the benefit of, or be distributed to any individual.
 The corporation may, however, pay reasonable compensation for services rendered, and make other payments and distributions consistent with these Articles.

 4.02 Personal Liability

-No officer or director of this corporation shall be personally liable for the debts or obligations of (Nam of the corporation) of any nature whatsoever, nor shall any of the property or assets of the officers or directors be subject to the payment of the debts or obligations of this corporation.
+No officer or director of this corporation shall be personally liable for the debts or obligations of [Name of the Nonprofit Organization or Corporation] of any nature whatsoever, nor shall any of the property or assets of the officers or directors be subject to the payment of the debts or obligations of this corporation.

 4.03 Dissolution

-Upon termination or dissolution of the (Nam of the corporation), any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.
+Upon termination or dissolution of the [Name of the Nonprofit Organization or Corporation], any assets lawfully available for distribution shall be distributed to one (1) or more qualifying organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986 (or described in any corresponding provision of any successor statute) which organization or organizations have a charitable purpose which, at least generally, includes a purpose similar to the terminating or dissolving corporation.

-The organization to receive the assets of the (Nam of the corporation) hereunder shall be selected by the discretion of a majority of the managing body of the (Nam of the corporation)and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the (Nam of the corporation) by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
+The organization to receive the assets of the [Name of the Nonprofit Organization or Corporation] hereunder shall be selected by the discretion of a majority of the managing body of the [Name of the Nonprofit Organization or Corporation]and if its members cannot so agree, then the recipient organization shall be selected pursuant to a verified petition in equity filed in a court of proper jurisdiction against the [Name of the Nonprofit Organization or Corporation] by one (1) or more of its managing body which verified petition shall contain such statements as reasonably indicate the applicability of this section.
 The court upon a finding that this section is applicable shall select the qualifying organization or organizations to receive the assets to be distributed, giving preference if practicable to organizations located within the State of Montana.

 In the event that the court shall find that this section is applicable but that there is no qualifying organization known to it which has a charitable purpose, which, at least generally, includes a purpose similar to this corporation, then the court shall direct the distribution of its assets lawfully available for distribution to the Treasurer of the State of Montana to be added to the general fund.